 Likes: The master’s degree I’m working on is a good fit for my previous experience.
-None of the universities I considered offered this type of degree.
-I got a job offer at a landscaping company – and I developed the materials that help this company train workers.
+For my capstone project I am creating training for workers of a landscaping company to learn about irrigation.
 It was a practical application of my education.

 Challenges: Monterey was too cold!
 It was quite an adjustment – so I moved farther inland.
 The workload for the master’s program is very time consuming.
 Ryan Eller in the School of Computing and Design was very helpful.

 Future plans: My goal is to continue developing my skills as instructional designer and seek a position in an organization requiring the development and implementation of instructional solutions.

 Global Studies, Minor in Business